logan-c-brown/logan-c-brown.github.io/_posts/2019-10-01-post-fps-review.md

 > Most chapters don't last longer than a few pages so there is no excuse to skip pages in each chapter.

 Compared to other Scala programming books such as Programming in Scala (Odersky) and Programming Scala (Wampler & Payne), which are both very good books in their own regard, the focus of Functional Programming Simplified is to investigate very fundamental functional programming concepts like the functor and monad by building the very small learning blocks through many small chapters.
 When composed together, the learning blocks form reasons for how functional programming help solve common domain concepts.
-Eventually after you put many chapters together, you'll see why fuctional programming is a good fit for many domain problems.
+Eventually after you put many chapters together, you'll see why functional programming is a good fit for many domain problems.
 For example, chapters 28 through 38 focus on recursion, and by the first page of chapter 39, you'll have a good understanding of the difference between the iterative and mutational approach you already know, to the new, concise and recursive functional approach to problem solving.
 Recursion never felt intuitive for me, and I struggled through it when I inevitably came across it when studying graph-based algorithms.
 After some time of studying recursion in this book, I had flashbacks to code I had written before that could be substantially improved with pattern matching and recursion.

 > . . . by the first page of chapter 39, you'll have a good understanding of the difference between the iterative and mutational approach you already know, to the new, concise and recursive functional approach.